1928 Riley 9 Brooklands

 1928 Riley 9 Brooklands - Chassis number 8021

-3 bearing Allen crankshaft after Nash Sharma
+3 bearing reground Allen crankshaft after Nash Sharma

-Arrow Connecting Rods
+New Arrow Connecting Rods

-Omega domed pistons
+New Omega domed pistons

 Valves reground, with new valve guides